 The gift and estate taxes were initially designed to discourage people from transferring wealth to heirs at death.
 However, many people still try to avoid paying the estate tax.
 For example, people may give gifts to relatives instead of selling property.
 Or they may transfer property ownership to shell companies not subject to taxation.
 These actions allow them to pass on their wealth while avoiding the estate tax.

 The federal estate tax applies to property transfer at death in the United States.
 The estate tax is imposed on the first $11.58 million of an individual’s estate.
 The estate tax rate is 40%.
 The combined estate and gift tax threshold for married couples filing jointly is $22.4 million.

 Real Estate Gift Tax

-However, the basis is a little trickier when it comes to property with loss.
+However, the basis is a little trickier regarding a property with loss.
 When the donor has a basis in property greater than the fair market value and chooses to transfer it as a gift, the donee does not simply take the donor’s basis.
-This is a situation where there is built in loss at the time of transfer.
-In other words, in the case where the donor has a basis higher than the actual value at the time of gift, there are more basis concerns that must be taken into account upon the next disposition.
+This is a situation where there is a built-in loss at the transfer time.
+In other words, if the donor has a basis higher than the actual value at the time of the gift, more basis concerns must be considered upon the following disposition.

-For instance, if the donor has basis in the property of $50,000 and the fair market value at the time of the gift is $40,000, the donee will wait until he later disposes of the property to determine what his basis will be for gain or loss purposes.
-If the donee later sells the property for $30,000, then under §1015, the donee will take a basis equivalent to the fair market value, which was $40,000.
-This will allow the donee to recognize a loss of $10,000 rather than $20,000 if he had taken a basis equivalent to the donor’s basis.
+For instance, if the donor has a basis in the property of $50,000 and the fair market value at the time of the gift is $40,000, the donee will wait until the latter disposes of the property to determine his basis for gain or loss purposes.
+If the donee later sells the property for $30,000, then under §1015, the donee will take a basis equivalent to the fair market value of $40,000.
+This would allow the donee to recognize a loss of $10,000 rather than $20,000 if he had taken a basis equivalent to the donor’s basis.

-You can speak with Denver tax attorney and business attorney by contacting The McGuire Law Firm.
+You can speak with a Denver tax attorney and Denver business attorney by contacting The McGuire Law Firm.